msiesse/test_technique/README.md

 Use the Swagger interface to input your desired budget, surface, and department.
 The application will return a list of recommended cities in France based on your inputs.
+You will only find cities that have a specific note.

 ## Testing
 Build and start the Docker containers: `docker-compose up --build -d`